Why Merck (MRK) is a Top Dividend Stock for Your Portfolio

 Merck in Focus

-Based in Kenilworth, Merck (MRK) is in the Medical sector, and so far this year, shares have seen a price change of 2.77%.
-The pharmaceutical company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.8% compared to the Large Cap Pharmaceuticals industry's yield of 2.91% and the S&P 500's yield of 1.9%.
+Headquartered in Kenilworth, Merck (MRK) is a Medical stock that has seen a price change of 8.14% so far this year.
+The pharmaceutical company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.66% compared to the Large Cap Pharmaceuticals industry's yield of 2.7% and the S&P 500's yield of 1.93%.

-Looking at dividend growth, the company's current annualized dividend of $2.20 is up 10.6% from last year.
-In the past five-year period, Merck has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.51%.
+In terms of dividend growth, the company's current annualized dividend of $2.20 is up 10.6% from last year.
+Merck has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 2.88%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Merck's payout ratio is 51%, which means it paid out 51% of its trailing 12-month EPS as dividend.
+Merck's current payout ratio is 51%.
+This means it paid out 51% of its trailing 12-month EPS as dividend.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that MRK is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, MRK is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Click to get this free report